 Access to parks and recreation facilities leads to healthy lifestyles for people of all ages!
 Games children play, whether it's in a sports league or summer camp, encourage the development of socialization skills and improves coordination and self-esteem.
 Play involves teamwork, learning to be a leader and sharing with fellow teammates.
 Strong evidence shows that when people have access to parks, they exercise more - and every time sedentary people walk a mile, they add 21 minutes to their life!
 On average, every hour you spend exercising increases your life expectancy by two hours.
 The Park District provides nearly 50 fitness classes weekly and 18 parks and 84 acres of green space for Oak Park residents.
 And did you know, physical activity even increases the brain’s capacity for learning.

 Click the articles below to go offiste and read more about Health Benefits of Parks and Recreation:

 Parks, open spaces and trails play a key role in preserving water and air quality, reducing congestion and protecting wildlife.
 Through the provision of parks, open spaces and protected natural environment, recreation can contribute to the environmental health of our community.

 The Park District of Oak Park contributes to Oak Park's vital identity.
-Well-maintained, accessible parks and recreation facilities are key elements of strong, safe, family-friendly communities like Oak Park!
+Well-maintained, accessible parks and recreation facilities are key elements of our strong, safe, family-friendly community!
 When citizens get involved with their parks and recreation systems, their quality of life improves.
 Parks and recreation opportunities encourage citizens to be engaged in their communities – as volunteers, stewards, advocates and students.
 Community recreation reduces alienation, loneliness, and anti-social behavior.